LearningsLab/BoilerPlates/ParkingLot.md

 - We need to have pricing strategy for slots

 ## Expected Queries
+ - Free parking Slots of Particular Slot Type
+ - is ParkingLot full

 ## Class Diagram Walk Through
 To be added